 Twilert – This tool notifies a person when keywords, company names, or brand names appear as tweets.

 Twibes – This tool is about connecting people on Twitter with similar interests.
 This is useful for new users to find followers interested in their topic.

 TwtQpon – This tool allows an organization to offer a discount coupon to members of Twitter.
 The coupons only become valid when a user tweets about them.

 TweetJukebox – This is a free tool used for scheduling tweets.

-Mention – This is a social media tracking tool used to follow any Twitter activity or activity on other social media systems, based on selected keywords.
+Mention – This is a social media tracking tool used to follow any Twitter activity or activity on other social media systems based on selected keywords.

 My Top Ten Tweet – Find any Twitter user’s top ten tweets listed by the amount of engagement generated.

 After ten years, Twitter continues to be a powerful force in social media.
 The explosive growth that Twitter experienced in the early years tapered off.
 Nevertheless, Twitter users still increase each year.
 Surprising amounts of older adult users are on Twitter.
-This creates a new opportunity for those that have products or services that might be of interest to older adults.
+This creates a new opportunity for those who have products or services that might be of interest to older adults.

 Using the Twitter tools described above, we found them all to be very helpful in making the process of promoting tweets more effective and less laborious.
-These tools help keep using Twitter enjoyable and handle the mundane tasks as well as provide useful analytics to make it easier to have success with social media campaigns on Twitter.
+These tools help keep using Twitter enjoyable and handle mundane tasks as well as provide useful analytics to make it easier to have success with social media campaigns on Twitter.